RadicallyOpen/RadicallyOpen/policies.markdown

 ## Booking and cancellation policy

-We offer early bird discounts for participants booking 30 days or more before the start of a course.
+We offer early bird discounts for participants booking 45 days or more before the start of a course.

-Registration fees will be refunded to participants who contact us in writing or via email to [Erica Smith](mailto:erica@radicallyopen.net) postmarked no less than 15 days before the training.
+Registration fees will be refunded to participants who contact us in writing or via email to [Erica Smith](mailto:erica@radicallyopen.net) postmarked no less 1 month before part 1 of the training begins.
 No refunds will be made thereafter.
 A colleague may be substituted for no extra charge if we are notified at least two business days before the training.

 All payments must be received at least 10 working days before the course start date.